Everyone has a personal responsibility to practice social distancing, frequent handwashing, cough/sneeze

 Handshaking and other forms of physical contact are discouraged.
 All members of the CMU community should enforce

-to ensure employees self-enforce social distancing protocols in all areas.
+to ensure that employees self-enforce social distancing protocols in all areas.

 Everyone is encouraged to wear their own workplace-appropriate personal face coverings — such as a homemade mask,